alexisrsantos/WindTurbines_cancer/README.md

 # Software
 All analyses and visualization can be run with [R](https://www.r-project.org/).
 R is a free software environment for statistical computing and graphics.
 It compiles and runs on a wide variety of UNIX platforms, Windows and MacOS.

+# Metadata
+This repository is managed by [Dr. Alexis R. Santos](ars39@psu.edu).
+If you have any suggestions feel free to contact me.